Consensys/UniversalToken-extendable/documentation/docs/extensions/deploy-extensions.md

 !!! important
     Do we need more steps here @eddie?

-There should be no constructor arguments when deploying an extension, as arguments are inccessible to the extension when it's attached to the token.
+There should be no constructor arguments when deploying an extension, as arguments are inaccessible to the extension when it's attached to the token.

 ```js
 const AllowExtension = artifacts.require("AllowExtension");